Hostels and bunkhouses provide friendly, flexible accommodation along the Pennine Way.

 Haggs Bank Bunkhouse & Camping (4KM from The Pennine Way path)

-Alston Youth Hostel (<1KM from path).
+Alston Youth Hostel (<1KM from the path).
 The most directly situated hostel on The Pennine Way in this area.

 Slack House Farm (3KM from The Pennine Way path)

-Gibbs Hill Bunkhouse (2KM from The pennine Way path)
+Gibbs Hill Bunkhouse (2KM from The Pennine Way path)

-Alston Yha (also Independent) directly situated on the Pennine WayGibbs Hill Bunkhouse on the Pennine Way
+Alston Yha (also Independent) directly situated on the Pennine Way

 After entering the Northumberland National Park the Pennine Way path follows Hadrian’s Wall to Housesteads Fort before veering north again.
 The last section takes in the Kielder Forest, Redesdale and the uplands of the stunning and isolated Cheviot Hills.
 Here the path runs along the border with Scotland before crossing it and gradually heading down to Kirk Yetholm.
-There are a number of loops can be taken off the main trail and it also links to the Coast to Coast and St Cuthbert’s Way.
+There are a number of loops that can be taken off the main trail and it also links to the Coast to Coast and St Cuthbert’s Way.

 The Cheviot Hills